Admyral-Security/admyral/README.md

 -   [ ] Case Management
 -   [ ] Alert Handling
 -   [ ] Dashboard
--   [ ] Integrations - do you need any integration? let us know!

 ### Next-Gen Hyperautomation Features

--   [ ] Natural Language to Workflow Automation
+-   [x] Natural Language to Workflow Automation
 -   [ ] Incident Investigation Assistant
 -   [ ] AI-proposed next steps on handling an incident/a case
 -   [ ] Customized workflow automation recommendations

+### Integrations
+Many integrations are coming such as VirusTotal, AlienVault, URLHaus, URLScan, Phish Report, GreyNoise, AbuseIPDB, Slack, Jira, MS Defender for Endpoint, SentinelOne, AWS Cloudtrail to name a few.
+What integrations are missing for you?
+Let us know on [Discord](https://discord.gg/GqbJZT9Hbf) or [chris@admyral.dev](mailto:chris@admyral.dev) about your use-case and we will build it within one week!

 ### Hosting

 -   [x] Cloud version
--   [ ] Self-hosting
+-   [x] Self-hosting

 ### Misc